mallockey/Get-DiskDriveUsage/README.md

 # Get-DiskDriveUsage
-**Updated on 11/27/19 to return just array of objects instead of formatting a table.
-This will allow the script to be put in a variable and have all its properties.
-It is also only a script now, not a module.**
+<h2>Updates</h2>
+11/27/19:
+*Change from a module to a single script.
+*Removed from function
+*Made return value simply the array of objects so it is not converted to table data.

+<h2>Description</h2>
 A PowerShell script that retrieves all hard disk info via WMI/CIM calls.

 <h2>Installing the script</h2>